davidtheclark/react-rootless-state/README.md

 // Use the two arguments to determine which props you want to
+// inject into your connected component.
+//
+// You could always write selector functions and memoize them
-// inject into your connected component. function selectProps(state, actions) {
+// if you run into performance problems. function selectProps(state, actions) {
   return {
     count: state.count,